Visitor guidelines updated

 Paper, medical-grade masks (non-cloth) are still mandatory for all those in health care facilities, per CDC guidelines.
 Medical grade masks will be provided to visitors if they do not have one.

 Hospital leadership reminds the public that no one should visit persons in a health care facility if they have any of the following:

 - A positive viral test within the last 10 days for SARS-COV-2,

 - Close contact with someone who has been diagnosed with COVID-19.

 Visitor guidelines for other areas of the hospital remain unchanged and are as follows:

-- Two visitors allowed per patient in all areas:
+- End-of-life patients: Two visitors per patient per day.

 Approved visitors/support persons must be over the age of 18 unless they are parents of a child receiving care.

 These guidelines are subject to change at any time to address the health needs of our communities.
-By putting these guidelines in place, Holy Family Hospital is exemplifying its commitment to the dignity and care of all, especially the most vulnerable among us.
+By putting these guidelines in place, St. Joseph’s Hospital is exemplifying its commitment to the dignity and care of all, especially the most vulnerable among us.